 ISD(S)1 (Beds and Return Outpatients)

 ISD(S)1 is a set of aggregated summary statistics on activity and resources in hospitals in Scotland and is derived from monthly and quarterly returns from the NHS Boards.
 ISD(S)1 also does not record information on the age or sex of patients, nor the deprivation of the area in which they live.
 ISD(S)1 is the only source of bed occupancy and bed availability data and contains summarised data by NHS Board of Treatment, hospital and specialty.
-ISD(S)1 is also used for return outpatient activity since completeness for return outpatients in SMR00 is poor.
+ISD(S)1 is also used for return outpatient activity since completeness for historic return outpatients in SMR00 is poor.

 Data Collection and Validation

 The data flow diagram above illustrates the process of data collection and validation that is carried out before SMR data are available to analysts in PHS (formerly ISD) databases.
 NHS Boards update their current and historical data every month; therefore, data included within each publication are provisional and subject to change from one publication to another.

 Data are subjected to checks by both the NHS Board where the data were recorded and by PHS once the data are received.
 Examples of validation carried out include: postcode exists; consultant worked in the location or specialty at the time of admission; age and sex at admission are consistent with diagnosis.
 Any data errors (missing or invalid information) or queries (information which appears infeasible) are sent back to the NHS Board for further investigation.
 Derived items added by PHS include age, continuous inpatient stay markers and geographies such as NHS board of residence.